Language selection

 In Madrid, Barcelona and Malaga we can provide you with the address of the police service which can provide the fingerprint service.
 If you are in a different region of Spain you will need to contact your local national police office and ask for the “Policia cientifica, departamento de reseñas” to see if this service is available.

-If the police clearance is to be presented to the Spanish authorities, then it will be necessary to have it authenticated for use in Spain.
-Please see instructions for the authentication of Canadian documents for use in Spain in the Notarial services section.
+If the police clearance is to be presented to the Spanish authorities, then it will be necessary to have it apostilled and this service is available at the Embassy of Canada in Madrid for clients in Spain and Andorra.
+Please see instructions for obtaining the apostille on Canadian documents for use in Spain in the Notarial services section.

 Spanish criminal records check

 The Embassy/Consulate of Canada cannot request a Spanish police clearance certificate on behalf of a Canadian citizen.
-See the Spanish Ministry of Justice (in Spanish) for more information.
+See the Spanish Ministry of Justice for more information.

 Death abroad